rust-lang/rust/text/0000-tool-attributes.md

 crate, it will read the attibute and skip formatting `foo` (note that we make no provision for reading the attribute or doing anything with it, that is all up to the tool).

+This RFC proposes a second mechanism for scoping lints for tools.
+Similar to attributes, we propose a subset of a hypothetical long-term solution.

 This RFC supersedes #1755.